-Q.54.
-May the public entity reject any, or all, bids?
+Q.55.
+May the public entity reject all bids?

-- A.54.
+A.55.
 R.S.
-38:2214(B) provides that the public entity may reject any and all bids for just cause.
-The statute does not define "just cause" for materials and supplies, but does define "just cause" for public works.
-See [Q.28.] - ➤ Contractor certification R.S.
-37:2163 provides that all architects, engineers, and awarding authorities shall place in their bid specifications the requirement that a contractor shall certify that he holds an active license by displaying his license number on the bid envelope.
-If the bid does not display the contractor's license number the bid shall be automatically rejected. - Q.55.
-What is a responsible and responsive bidder? - A.55.
-A responsible and responsive bidder is one whose bid meets the requirements set out in the advertised bidding documents. - Q.56.
-What happens if a bidder is not a "responsible bidder"? - A.56.
+38:2214(B) provides that the public entity may reject for just cause all bids.
+The statute does not define "just cause" for materials and supplies, but does define "just cause" for public works, including but not limited to:

+- The public entity's unavailability of funds sufficient for the construction of the proposed public work; - > The failure of any bidder to submit a bid within an established threshold of the preconstruction estimates for that public work, as part of the bid specifications; - > A substantial change by the public entity prior to the award in the scope or design of the proposed public work; - > A determination by the public entity not to build the proposed public work within twelve months of the date for the public opening and reading of bids; and - The disgualification by the public entity of all bidders.

+Q.56.
+What is a responsible and responsive bidder?

+A.56.
+A responsible and responsive bidder is one whose bid meets the requirements set out in the advertised bidding documents.

+Q.57.
+What happens if a bidder is not a "responsible bidder"?

+A.57.
 While R.S.
 38:2212.1 does not provide for a formal process for the disqualification of an apparent low bidder who the public entity determines is not a responsive and responsible bidder, the public entity can utilize the procedures outlined in R.S.
 38:2212(X) for public works contracts [Q.31.] to ensure that due process is afforded in the disqualification process.
 See AG Op.
 No. 13-0008.